OPKG Package Manager

 opkg list-installed

-To display the list of specific installed packages, use the grep
+To display a list of specific installed packages, use the grep

 command.
 Narrow down the search operation using a specific keyword alongside this command.